 The provisional Director Suga has the authority to make all decisions regarding institutional management and scientific operations.
 The Director is ultimately responsible for directing, supervising, and coordinating the entire research domains in the Fusion Science Division, and for orchestrating trans-dimensional fusion research and the creation of planetary stewardship principles.
 He will also be responsible for fostering next-generation human resources linked to higher education in association with the WPI-AIMEC International Joint Graduate Program (see "System reform" and Section 4)-2).
 The provisional Deputy Director Inagaki will support the director's management of this center from the two sites of host institutes.
 The provisional Administrative Director Ando, who is a chairperson of the IOC Sub-Commission for the Western Pacific (IOC/WESTPAC, Appendix 3: ref.
-2), will lead the Administrative Division to support researchers at all career levels to ensure exceptional scientific output.
-The Administrative Director will assist the Director to ensure smooth and unhindered operation in both host institutes and promote international brain circulation with the satellite institution and other partner organizations.
+2), will lead the Administrative Director will assist the Director to ensure smooth and unhindered operation in both host institutes and promote international brain circulation with the satellite institution and other partner organizations.
 His responsibility will, moreover, include outreach activities, such as dissemination and narrative of integrated scientific knowledge and planetary stewardship.